insure logo

 Cheapest car insurance companies for teen drivers in Nevada

-Car insurance for teen drivers is expensive, but some insurers offer more affordable rates than others, which is why comparing quotes from multiple insurers is the best way to find the cheapest coverage for your teen.
+Car insurance for teens is expensive everywhere, but some companies consistently offer lower rates.
+That’s why comparing quotes is the best way to find the most affordable coverage for your family.

-In Nevada, State Farm offers the lowest rates for drivers ages 16-19, averaging $4,033 per year for full coverage with 100/300/100 limits and $500 deductibles for collision and comprehensive.
+In Nevada, State Farm offers the lowest rates for drivers ages 16-19, averaging $4,033 per year for full coverage with 100/300/100 limits and $500 deductibles.

 CompanyAverage annual premium